Registering for the Courses You Will Take Abroad

 - Make sure that if a language is required, you are taking a language course each semester that you are abroad.

-- If you are going to Lausanne, be mindful that some classes may be scheduled at the same time which means that you cannot take both.
+- If you are going to Switzerland, be mindful that some classes may be scheduled at the same time which means that you cannot take both.
 Make sure that you create a schedule that has no overlapping classes.
-To learn which classes overlap, check out the Lausanne Course Sheet at the link above.
+To learn which classes overlap, check out the corresponding Switzerland Course Sheet through the link above.

 - All programs have an amazing class called HUM 295/296 called Enriching the International Experience.
 This class is is experiential and designed to be a space for students to learn more about the culture, history, and people of that particular location through excursions to local sites.

 - Each program has highlights specific to that program, such as ARTH 428 Renaissance Art in Florence, POSC 459 Religion & Politics in Comparative Perspectives in Washington, D.C., and HIST 406 History of the British Monarchy in London.
 Don't overlook these awesome opportunities!

 2. Add these Courses to your Shopping Cart

 For guidance on how to add a class to your Wavenet shopping cart and actually register for a class, check out these helpful step-by-step instructions.
 Basically, you will search for a class in your location, add it to your shopping cart, and click "Register" at the time of your registration.
 But plan ahead!
 Make sure that your classes are in your shopping cart in advance of your registration date and time.

 Your specific registration date and time will be determined by your completed number of units, and it will be found on your Wavenet account under the registration section.
 For the majority of classes abroad, you shouldn't have to worry about competing for a spot.
 However, there are some specialty classes that have a smaller roster.
 It's important that you are mindful of your registration time so that you have the best chance of getting into all of the classes you want.

 So what if I can't get into a class?